scuzzydude/asimov/asimov.md

 # The Foundation

-In Isaac Asimov's *Foundation* series, a scientist uses advanced mathematics to predict the future and foresees the collapse of the Galactic Empire.
+In Isaac Asimov's *Foundation* series, a scientist named Hari Seldon uses advanced mathematics to predict the future and foresees the collapse of the Galactic Empire.
 His calculation shows him the collapse will last 30,000 years.
-He convinces the emperor that if he forms a Foundation to create the *Encyclopedia Galactica*, a complete collection of all human knowledge, and protects by hiding it away on a planet in a remote part of the galaxy, the collapse will only last 1000 years.
+He convinces the emperor that if he forms a Foundation to create the *Encyclopedia Galactica*, a complete collection of all human knowledge, and protects by hiding it away on a planet in a remote part of the galaxy, the collapse will only last 1000 years.[^2]

 Basically, Asimov was prophesying a planet where they have Wikipedia, the Internet, Amazon Prime Music, Video and Kindle when he wrote this stories 1940s, disguised as wildly speculative fiction set thousands of years in the future.
 His genius turned dreams into reality -- the Internet just taking off at the end of his life.

 In *Foundation*, Asimov's reminding us that history always repeats itself, and humans always forget history.
 Ask any crypto-crazy what he remembers about the years 2000 and 2008?
-If he say Lakers and Celtics, well he gets a gold star but maybe you should think about cashing in.
+If he say Lakers and Celtics, well he gets a gold star but maybe he should think about cashing in.
 Unfortunately, worse things than NBA re-runs and financial corrections happen when humans forget history.
 Sometimes, it can be ugly and bloody.

 What if we could turn history into money?
 Would we still forget?